Brett-Kennedy/DataConsistencyChecker/README.md

 The [OpenML](https://github.com/Brett-Kennedy/DataConsistencyChecker/blob/main/Demo%20Notebooks/Demo_OpenML_Datasets.ipynb) notebook runs DataConsistencyChecker on several datasets from OpenML, and displays a small number of findings for each.
 In most cases, other patterns were also identified, which may or may not be interesting.
 In general, when using DataConsistencyChecker, there may be a step involved with examining the patterns discovered to identify the relevant ones, but this is typically quite quick and worthwhile to identify the interesting patterns.
 APIs are provided to assist with processessing patterns where many are discovered, with examples in the other notebooks.

 This notebook, for each dataset, runs the checker for a small number of tests, then displays some subset of the results found, often filtering the results to show only a single issue, or the issues related to a single feature.
 Many more patterns are found in each of these, but the purpose of the notebook is to provide examples of some of the patterns that can be found relatively often.

+The tests are able to find instances where columns are correlated, where columns have identical values, where one column is equal, or approximately equal to the sum, product, ratio, or difference in two other coumns, where one column may be predicted from other columns using a linear regression or small decision tree, where columns are ordered with monotonically increasing values, or with cyclical patterns of values.

 ## Performance
 The tool typically runs in under a minute for small files and under 30 minutes even for very large files, with hundreds of thousands of rows and hundreds of columns.
 However, it is often useful to specify to execute the tool quicker, especially if calling it frequently, or with many datasets.
 Several techniques to speed the execution are listed here: